realm/realm-js/README.md

 ## Getting Help

 * **Need help with your code?**: Look for previous questions on the  [#realm tag](https://stackoverflow.com/questions/tagged/realm?sort=newest) — or [ask a new question](https://stackoverflow.com/questions/ask?tags=realm).
-We actively monitor and answer questions on SO!
+You can also check out our [Community Forum](https://developer.mongodb.com/community/forums/tags/c/realm/9/realm-sdk) where general questions about how to do something can be discussed.
 * **Have a bug to report?** [Open an issue](https://github.com/realm/realm-js/issues/new).
 If possible, include the version of Realm, a full log, the Realm file, and a project that shows the issue.
 * **Have a feature request?** [Open an issue](https://github.com/realm/realm-js/issues/new).
 Tell us what the feature should do, and why you want the feature.

 ## Building Realm